Editor’s Note: This post was updated on November 7, 2018, for accuracy and comprehensiveness. It was originally published on March 21, 2017.

 In The Power of Habit, Charles Duhigg calls these keystone habits.

-For example, people who start a new exercise habit often end up eating and sleeping better because exercising is a “keystone habit.”
+For example, people who start exercising regularly often end up eating and sleeping better because exercising is a “keystone habit.”

 Tracking the food you eat is another keystone habit.
 In one study, participants who kept food journals lost twice as much weight as those who didn’t.
 The research team determined that the keystone habit of recording meals created a structure that allowed other habits to flourish.